poezio/slixmpp/docs/getting_started/sendlogout.rst

             self.get_roster()

 Note that as in :ref:`echobot`, we need to include send an initial presence and request the roster.
-Next, we want to send our message, and to do that we will use :meth:`send_message <sleekxmpp.basexmpp.BaseXMPP.send_message>`.
+Next, we want to send our message, and to do that we will use :meth:`send_message <slixmpp.basexmpp.BaseXMPP.send_message>`.

 .. code-block:: python